SaraAlert/SaraAlert/README.md

 Sidekiq should be installed when you run `bundle install` You will have to start sidekiq independent of the app, you'll have to make sure that sidekiq is aware that it is responsible for the mailers queue.
 `bundle exec sidekiq -q default -q mailers`

+## Whenever
+The [whenever gem](https://github.com/javan/whenever) is what we are using to schedule ActiveJobs.
+This gem uses the contents of `config/schedule.rb` to generate a crontab file.
+If you make changes to this file make sure to run `bundle exec whenever --update-crontab`